mcinglis/c-style/readme.md

-#### Use structs to provide named function parameters for optional arguments
+#### Use structs to provide named function arguments for optional arguments

 ``` c
 struct run_server_options {